 Important Semester Reminders

-Welcome to the 2014 Summer semester.
-Regardless of whether you are enrolled in on-campus, online, or off-campus classes, please review the following reminders and important information to ensure you are aware of the resources and services available to you.
+Welcome to the 2015 Fall semester.
+Regardless of whether you are enrolled in on-campus, online, or off-campus classes, please review the following reminders and important information to ensure you are aware of the resources and services available to you

-On-campus classes started Friday, May 23, while online classes begin Monday, June 30.
-Please review your class schedule to ensure you are registered for and attending the correct courses.
-If you are enrolled in a second session course, the start date is on your schedule which is available in MyCleveland.
+On-campus classes started Monday, August 17, while online classes begin Monday, August 31.
+Please review your class schedule to ensure you are registered and attending the correct courses.
+Your class schedule, which is available in MyCleveland, provides the start dates for each course.

 Instructors are required to report attendance during the first and second week of the semester.
 Instructors will drop students who have not attended.
 Students enrolled in online courses must complete a graded assignment by the 10% point of the course to avoid the possibility of being dropped for non attendance.
 For more information, contact your instructor.